ushis/viscum/README.md

    notifies the Mailer about new stuff in the queue.

-1. The Mailer looks into the queue and sends new entries to an external program (e.g. mail) or to a SMTP server.
+1. The Mailer looks into the queue and sends new entries to an external program (e.g. mail) or a SMTP server.

 1. The RPC waits for a viscum client to add/rm subscriptions, send control instructions or request some info.